Tlu-piich builds support for August events

 The region’s support for the Tlu-piich Games was evident at its annual golf tournament on Wednesday, as the fundraiser garnered more than $10,000.

-Held at the Port Alberni Golf Club, the tournament drew more than 50 golfers in a dozen teams.
+Held at the Port Alberni Golf Club, the tournament drew more than 50 golfers in 11 teams.
 Funds raised include more than $8,000 worth of prizes to be auctioned off that were donated from Vancouver Island businesses and artists.

 Most of these prizes came from Port Alberni, where Tlu-piich staff found a valuable network of local connections as they reached out for support to make the games happen this summer.
 Scheduled Aug.
 8-13 in Port Alberni, the Tlu-piich Games are expected to attract hundreds of Nuu-chah-nulth-aht from communities across the West Coast to partake in athletic and cultural activities.